MaxIV-KitsControls/Elogy/README.md

 ```
 $ http localhost:8000/api/logbooks/4/
 ```

-Returns an object `{"logbook": {...logbook-short}}` where the inner object is a nested tree of logbook objects with the following structure:
+Returns an object `{"logbook": {...logbook-short}}` where the inner object is a nested tree of "logbook-short" objects with the following structure:

 ```
   {